 Figure 2.4: Parallel API Example.
 The scene to be rendered consists of 1000 opaque primitives and 1000 transparent primitives.
 The opaque primitives are rendered with depth compositing enabled, and the transparent primitives are rendered in back to front order.
 The pseudocode uses two contexts to submit this scene in parallel.
 The first barrier ensures that the clear performed by context A is complete before context B starts drawing.
 The second barrier ensures that all the opaque primitives are drawn before any transparent primitives.
-The semaphore pair ensures that context A's half of the transparent primitives are drawn first.
-The final barrier ensures that all drawing is done before the swapbuffers occurs.
+The semaphore pair ensures that all drawing is done before the swapbuffers occurs.